how to remove laminate flooring without removing skirting boards

 Using a Pry Bar

-While multi-tools and circular saws are more efficient at lifting laminate flooring, you’ll need a pry bar if you’re working without power.
+While multi-tools and circular saws are more efficient at lifting laminate flooring, you’ll need a pry bar if you work without power.
 Note: If you try to remove the laminate around the edges nearest the skirting boards, you risk damaging them when the flooring lifts.

 Either start on the second row from the edge or in the middle of the room.
 Use the pry bar to wedge between the planks and then push down.
 The downward pressure causes the flooring to break apart.